sveltejs/kit/documentation/docs/13-cli.md

 title: Command Line Interface
 ---

-SvelteKit is built with Vite and so you will mostly use its CLI.
+SvelteKit projects use Vite as a development server and to build distributables and so you will mostly use its CLI.
 However, SvelteKit includes a command line interface for packaging libraries.

 ### svelte-kit package